 Tinnitus is a bothersome symptom of noise perception without acoustic stimuli.
-Between 10% and 15% of the general population reports tinnitus, and around 1-6% state that their quality of life is considerably impaired.1 The disorder can be classified into objective and subjective tinnitus.
+Between 10% and 15% of the general population reports tinnitus, and around 1-6% state that their quality of life is considerably impaired.
+The disorder can be classified into objective and subjective tinnitus.
 Objective tinnitus is a noise that can be perceived by the patient, the clinician, and sound-detecting devices.
 It results from noise generated by structures inside the body that is transmitted to the ear, such as stapedial muscle spasm and turbulent flow from vascular disorders within or adjacent to the temporal bone.
-Subjective tinnitus is more common and can be perceived only by the patients.2 It is usually associated with hearing loss, and its prevalence increases with age.
-However, the underlying mechanism of subjective tinnitus is not well understood.^{3,4} The discordant pathogenesis theory states that when the number of damaged outer hair cells is greater than the number of inner hair cells, tinnitus develops because of dorsal cochlear nuclei disinhibition.^{2,5} The auditory plasticity theory explains that tinnitus is a compensatory reaction of the central nervous system to hearing loss caused by what has been termed "maladaptive auditory cortex reorganization", which is similar to the phantom pain experienced by amputated patients.2 The pitch and loudness of subjective tinnitus, as well as its impact on daily life vary.
-In severe cases, tinnitus significantly impairs patients' abilities to work, sleep, and perform daily activities, and may contribute to the development of anxiety, depression, and sleep disorders.5 was reported.
-Okamoto et al.6 found that tailor-made notched music therapy (TMNMT) could significantly reduce tinnitus loudness and tinnitus-related auditory cortex activity.
-Other reports have also described improvements in tinnitus-related symptoms after receiving music notch therapy.^{7,8} These findings can be explained by the suppression of cortical activity by the notched music through lateral inhibition4 pathways in sensory neurons, coupled with the rewiring capability of the brain, often referred to as cerebral plasticity.
+Subjective tinnitus is more common and can be perceived only by the patients.
+It is usually associated with hearing loss, and its prevalence increases with age.
+However, the underlying mechanism of subjective tinnitus is not well understood.
+The discordant pathogenesis theory states that when the number of damaged outer hair cells is greater than the number of inner hair cells, tinnitus develops because of dorsal cochlear nuclei disinhibition.
+The auditory plasticity theory explains that tinnitus is a compensatory reaction of the central nervous system to hearing loss caused by what has been termed "maladaptive auditory cortex reorganization", which is similar to the phantom pain experienced by amputated patients.
+The pitch and loudness of subjective tinnitus, as well as its impact on daily life vary.
+In severe cases, tinnitus significantly impairs patients' abilities to work, sleep, and perform daily activities, and may contribute to the development of anxiety, depression, and sleep disorders.

-Currently, there is no standard treatment for subjective tinnitus.^{2,3} The available options include cognitive behavioral therapy, tinnitus-retraining therapy, medications, acupuncture, neuromodulation, tinnitus masking, and sound therapy.
+Currently, there is no standard treatment for subjective tinnitus.
+The available options include cognitive behavioral therapy, tinnitus-retraining therapy, medications, acupuncture, neuromodulation, tinnitus masking, and sound therapy.
 The aim of these treatments is to make the tinnitus more manageable and tolerable for patients.
-Recently, a novel approach using music therapy
+Recently, a novel approach using music therapy was reported.
+Okamoto et al. found that tailor-made notched music therapy (TMNMT) could significantly reduce tinnitus loudness and tinnitus-related auditory cortex activity.
+Other reports have also described improvements in tinnitus-related symptoms after receiving music notch therapy.
+These findings can be explained by the suppression of cortical activity by the notched music through lateral inhibition pathways in sensory neurons, coupled with the rewiring capability of the brain, often referred to as cerebral plasticity.

-Okamoto et al.^{6.9} reported that tinnitus loudness and auditory cortical response (N1m) were statistically significantly lower for patients who listened to notched music at their tinnitus pitch compared to control subjects.
-Teismann et al.7 demonstrated a reduction of tinnitus loudness, tinnitus-related distress, and tinnitus-related auditory cortex activity after patients with a tinnitus pitch of less than 8 kHz were exposed to short-term, intensive notched music therapy.
-Stein et al.8 conducted a study on 100 chronic tinnitus subjects randomly assigned to a specific-tinnitus-frequency notched music group (treatment), and a random-frequency notched music group (control).
+Okamoto et al.6.9 reported that tinnitus loudness and auditory cortical response (N1m) were statistically significantly lower for patients who listened to notched music at their tinnitus pitch compared to control subjects.
+Teismann et al. demonstrated a reduction of tinnitus loudness, tinnitus-related distress, and tinnitus-related auditory cortex activity after patients with a tinnitus pitch of less than 8 kHz were exposed to short-term, intensive notched music therapy.
+Stein et al. conducted a study on 100 chronic tinnitus subjects randomly assigned to a specific-tinnitus-frequency notched music group (treatment), and a random-frequency notched music group (control).
 The tinnitus loudness was statistically significantly reduced using the frequency-notched music therapy.

 At our department, about 3.2% of outpatients seek medical advice for tinnitus each year, and most have chronic subjective tinnitus.
-In 2014, we conducted a clinical pilot study of music notch therapy whereby tinnitus patients10 received custom-made music notch therapy.
+In 2014, we conducted a clinical pilot study of music notch therapy whereby tinnitus patients received custom-made music notch therapy.
 After 3 months, the Tinnitus Handicap Inventory (THI) and the Visual Analog Scale (VAS) scores were statistically significantly reduced.
 We also found that residual inhibition test results were correlated with the outcomes of the music notch therapy, suggesting that they had potential to become a tool to predict post-treatment clinical response.
 Therefore, we decided to conduct a randomized, controlled trial using TMNMT and ordinary music in patients with tinnitus.